chenfh5/chenfh5.github.io/about.md

 Life is like running Marathon,

-Just keep on, rather slow run but not fast walk.
+Just keep on, not fast walk but rather slow run.